Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 `0.8.3`
 - A script starting with pre-run nodes from a timer, concidered the triggering timer to still be in effect.
 - Concealed decoration could sometimes loose stability on server start
+- Get Float Var truncate boolean had not effect
+- Various item lists were not applying the filter again after refreshing for any reason